 A lot of people think there’s someone’s recipe, and you can just follow that like you know baking cookies, and if you follow it to the letter, you’ll rank number one, and that’s just not the way it works.

 So if you think that you can just say, okay, I’m going to have 14.5% keyword density or seven percent or seventy-seven percent, and that will mean I’ll rank number one, that’s really not the case.

 If you continue to repeat stuff over and over again, then you’re in danger of getting into keyword stuffing.

-If you’re an experienced SEO someone’s just like trying to get the same phrase on the page as many times as possible because it just it just looks fake and that’s the sort of area in that niche where we try to say okay rather than helping let’s make that hurt a little bit.
+If you’re an experienced SEO, someone’s just like trying to get the same phrase on the page as many times as possible because it just looks fake, and that’s the sort of area in that niche where we try to say okay rather than helping let’s make that hurt a little bit.

-So I would love it if people could stop obsessing about keyword density you know it’s going to vary it’s going to vary by area it’s going to vary based on you know what other sites are ranking it there’s not a hard and fast rule and anybody who tells you that they there is a hard and fast rule.
+So I would love it if people could stop obsessing about keyword density; you know it’s going to vary by area, it’s going to vary based on you know what other sites are ranking it.
+There’s not a hard and fast rule and anybody who tells you that there is a hard and fast rule.

 The points made by Matt Cutts are interesting.
 Even as far back as 2011, Google seems to be looking beyond a set keyword density.
 It will vary based on the density used by other sites that are already ranking.
 Furthermore, if you add too many keywords, they will penalize your site.

 It would be best if you write normally.
 This is easier said than done, though.